linear-b/gitstream/docs/filter-functions.md

 #### `extractJitFindings`

 !!!
-Warning ":fontawesome-brands-github: Available in Github only"
+Warning ":fontawesome-brands-github: Available in GitHub only"

-    This filter is currently availalbe only in github
+    This filter is currently availalbe only in GitHub

 Get an object with a summary of the findings found by [Jit](https://www.jit.io/) scan.
 This filter is relevant only for repos that use Jit to scan PRs